ShuwenKANG/locker-robot/ReadMe.md

 When ask robot get package

-Then robot should release the specific box accroding to ticket
+Then robot should release the target box accroding to ticket
 ```

 ```
-# to check save order
+# to check robot save order
-Given robot, 3 lockers, 1st full and 2nd locker has empty box.
+Given robot, 2 lockers, 1st full and 2nd locker has empty box.

-When 委托机器人存包
+When ask robot to save pkg

-Then return ticket with ID of 2nd locker.
+Then return ticket with LockerId equals to 2nd locker.
 ```

 ```
-# to check get order
+# to check robot get order
 Given robot, 2 lockers, valid ticket of 2nd locker.

-When 委托机器人存包
+When ask robot to save pkg

 Then release target box.
 ```

 ```
-# GREEN TEST
+# GREEN TEST for logic completeness
 Given robot, 2 lockers, ALL full

-When 委托机器人存包
+When ask robot to get pkg

 Then Throw NoEmptyBoxException.
 ```
 #### Security Check

 ```
-Given locker, ticket
+Given locker, valid ticket

 When modify boxId on ticket